-The Elimination and eradication theme focuses on how modelling and statistical analysis can support the elimination and eradication of infectious diseases.
+The Elimination and Eradication theme focuses on how modelling and statistical analysis can support the elimination and eradication of infectious diseases.
 This could be, for example, through identifying immunity gaps, anticipating importation and outbreak risks, measuring the costs of control against the benefits of achieving elimination, and evaluating if and when transmission has been interrupted.

 The aims of this research theme are to: